LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     2. The general assumption is that SOAP/WSDL are key specifications for defining the API.
     3. The code to execute business logic needs to exist and be exposed as an API first before you build a strategy around it.
     4. The API needs to be developed before any UI or new business logic is created.<br><br>
-28. **You are working on an integration within Oracle Integration Cloud (OIC) that includes several connections to external systems.
-As part ofyour development work, you need to implement global fault handling to ensure that any unexpected errors are caught and handled correctly.
-Which approach shouldyou use to add global fault handling within your integration?**
+28. **You are working on an integration within Oracle Integration Cloud (OIC), which includes several connections to external systems.
+As part of your development work, you need to implement global fault handling to ensure that any unexpected errors are caught and handled correctly.
+Which approach should you use to add global fault handling within your integration?**
     1. Create a separate integration solely for the purpose of handling faults and configure your main integration to call it when necessary.
     2. Use the Raise Fault action within your integration flow to generate custom faults and handle them accordingly.
     3. Add a Try-Catch action to your integration flow and configure it to catch and handle any faults.
     4. Open the Global Fault Handler page on the integration canvas and add actions as needed to handle unexpected faults.<br><br>
 29. **In Oracle Integration Cloud (OIC), you are designing an integration flow that processes customer orders.
-You need to enforce a specific validation rule that ifan order contains more than 10 items, it must be rejected with an appropriate error message. </br> Which is the most appropriate approach for leveraging the Throw New Fault action in your integration to achieve this requirement?**
+You need to enforce a specific validation rule that if an order contains more than 10 items, it must be rejected with an appropriate error message. </br> Which is the most appropriate approach for leveraging the Throw New Fault action in your integration to achieve this requirement?**
     1. Implement the validation rule using a Switch action, and then use the Throw New Fault action within the default branch ifthe validation rule is not met.
     2. Use the Throw New Fault action directly in the main flow, checking the order item count, and throwing the fault if the validation rule is not met.
     3. Create a scope within the main flow, add the Throw New Fault action, and use an if-then branch to check the order item count, and throw the fault if the validation rule is not met.